An improvement on Furstenberg's intersection problem: Further remarks and problems

 \subsection{Casinos with multidimensional clocks}

-In this paper we only considered problems related with intersections between two invariant sets.
+In this paper we only considered problems related to intersections between two invariant sets.
 One reason is that in Theorem \ref{Cor} we coupled a Bernoulli system with an irrational rotation on the unit circle.
 There is no problem if we replace the irrational rotation with an irrational torus rotation.
 Let $\mathbb{T}^k$ be the unit torus.
 We view it as $[0,1]^k.$ Suppose that $\alpha_1,\dots,\alpha_k$ are irrational numbers which are linearly independent over the field of rational numbers.
 Then the action

 is an irrational torus rotation.
 Like its one dimensional brother, irrational torus rotations are uniquely ergodic with the Lebesgue measure.
 One can also study discrepancy estimates, see \cite{DT97}.
 All results in Section \ref{SINAI} can be generalized in this way.
-Let $p_1,\dots,p_k$ be $k\geq 2$ integers such that $1, \log p_2/\log p_1, \dots, \log p_k/\log p_1$ are linearly independent over the field of rational numbers.
-In the proof of Theorem \ref{Thone}, we used the fact that $1,\log 2/\log 3$ are linearly independent over rationals to construct the circle rotation $+\log 2/\log 3 \mod 1.$ Arguing with the same manner, we can consider $l\cap A_{p_1}\times\dots\times A_{p_k}$ with a line $l$ in $\mathbb{R}^k$ which is not parallel with the coordinate axis.
+Let $p_1,\dots,p_k$ be $k\geq 2$ integers such that $1, \log p_1/\log p_2, \dots, \log p_1/\log p_k$ are linearly independent over the field of rational numbers.
+We can consider $l\cap A_{p_1}\times\dots\times A_{p_k}$ with a line $l$ in $\mathbb{R}^k$ which is not parallel with the coordinate axis.
 We also assume that $l$ is not contained in any subspaces generated by coordinate axis, otherwise we can drop some of $A_{p_1},\dots,A_{p_k}$.
-To see how to obtain a torus rotation, let $(x_1,\dots,x_k,\theta_2,\dots,\theta_k)\in [0,1]^{2k-1},$ we define the following map (which can be viewed as a higher dimensional version of the map $T$ defined in the proof of Theorem \ref{Thone})
+To see how to obtain a torus rotation, let $(x_1,\dots,x_k,\theta_2,\dots,\theta_k)\in [0,1]^{2k-1},$ we define the following map (which can be viewed as a higher dimensional version of the map $T$ defined in the proof of Theorem \ref{THMONE})

 where $y_1,\dots,y_k$ are determined as follows

 and for each $i\in\{2,\dots,k\},$